SpicyMarinara/rpg-companion-sillytavern/README.md

 - **Hidden Message Injection**: Inject a secret (invisible) prompt into your messages before they're sent
 - **Character Removal**: Present characters can now be removed from the tracker

+### Character Card Integration
+RPG Companion can now read a state JSON from the character's Creator's Notes to automatically configure trackers and settings for that character.
+This allows character creators to bundle specialized RPG Companion configurations directly with their cards - custom stats, attributes, skills, and message rewriting and hidden message settings—for a perfectly tailored experience.

 ## ⚙️ Settings

 ### Main Panel Controls